 The range of working fluids covers light and heavy water enabling the transition between subcritical and supercritical fluid states.
-In addition, further coolants can be simulated as working fluids: helium, sodium as well as non-boiling fluids liquid lead, lead-bismuth eutectic, molten salts and user-provided fluids.
+In addition, further coolants can be simulated as working fluids: helium, sodium, potassium as well as non-boiling fluids liquid lead, lead-bismuth eutectic, molten salts and user-provided fluids.
 These extensions, aiming at the simulation of future Generation IV reactor designs, are still subject to further development and validation.

-ATHLET is an 1D system code, ATHLET is not a 3D CFD code.
-ATHLET thermal hydraulic models generally assume fully developed flow not dominated by boundary layer effects on dimensions (0.01 m to 10 m) and pressures (0.01 MPa to 30 MPa) typical of nuclear facilities.
-Details of turbulence, of the interfacial area and mass transfer, and viscous energy dissipation between flow layers are neglected, momentum terms are treated in a simplified manner, and 3D flow effects cannot be investigated in detail.
-Similarly, heat conduction generally is 1-dimensional using averaged, engineering level heat transfer correlations.
+ATHLET is a 1D system code, ATHLET is not a 3D CFD code.
+ATHLET thermal hydraulic models generally assume fully developed flow on dimensions (0.01 m to 10 m) and pressures (0.01 MPa to 30 MPa) typical of nuclear facilities.
+Details of turbulence, of boundary layer, and viscous energy dissipation between flow layers are neglected, interfacial area and momentum terms are treated in a simplified manner, and 3D flow effects cannot be investigated in detail.
+Similarly, heat conduction in structures generally is 1-dimensional using averaged, engineering level heat transfer correlations.
 While ATHLET can be applied outside of these constraints with some success, it has not been validated for them.